 If you are leaving our plan, our plan must continue to provide your medical care and prescription drugs and you will continue to pay your cost share until your membership ends.

 SECTION 2 When can you end your membership in our plan?

-Section 2.1 You can end your membership during the Annual Enrollment Period
+Section 2.1 You can end your membership at any time